 Carved Cherry Rocking Chair, ca. 1905

-My father's mother owned the chair, and she got it from family friends in Ohio.
-It sat up in the attic of my parents' home for a long time because when I was a kid, I used to go up in the attic and it had an old cracked leather seat with horsehair falling out of it.
+My father's mother owned the chair and she got it from family friends in Ohio.
+It sat up in the attic of my parents' home for a long time, because when I was a kid, I used to go up in the attic, and it had a old cracked leather seat with horse hair falling out of it.

 Yeah, I believe it.